john-stromberg/matplotlib-challenge/README.md

 * Creating a scatter plot that shows how the number of [metastatic](https://en.wikipedia.org/wiki/Metastasis) (cancer spreading) sites changes over time for each treatment.
 ![PLOT 2](Images/spread.png)

-* Creating a scatter plot that shows the number of mice still alive through the course of treatment (Survival Rate)
+* Creating a scatter plot that shows the number of mice still alive through the course of treatment (Survival Rate).
 ![PLOT 3](Images/survival.png)

 * Creating a bar graph that compares the total % tumor volume change for each drug across the full 45 days.